 - All M.S. students are assumed to have sufficient background in biology and chemistry to meet the prerequisites of our graduate courses.
 The responsibility for determining deficiencies rests with the major professor.

 - All master’s degree students in Biological Sciences are required to maintain academic good standing as defined by the University.
-In addition, the School of Biological Sciences requires that M.S. students form a M.S. thesis committee that is chaired by a member of the Illinois State graduate faculty in the School of Biological Sciences, and complete and submit a M.S. thesis proposal by the specified deadlines (see Web page).
+In addition, the School of Biological Sciences requires that M.S. students form a M.S. thesis committee that is chaired by a member of the Illinois State graduate faculty in the School of Biological Sciences, and complete and submit a M.S. thesis proposal by the specified deadlines Graduate School.
 Students who obtain course grades lower than a B in graduate courses, who perform inadequately as teaching assistants or research assistants, or who fail to meet other university or school requirements can be denied assistantship support or be dismissed from the program by the graduate studies committee.

 - Seminar Requirements: M.S. students are required to enroll for two credits in Seminar 420 (see below).
 Attendance at official seminars (4:00 PM each Thursday during the academic year) is required as part of Seminar 420 unless the student is officially excused because of course or teaching conflicts.